 The idea was born a few years ago when Lori received a beer brewing kit as a birthday gift.
 “I was brewing beer in my kitchen and started to take a more serious look at the amount of waste produced during the beer brewing process.
-And then I thought: there’s definitely cool stuff I can make out of this.”
+I thought: there’s definitely cool stuff I can make out of this.”

 From beer to UnPlastic